Yoav666s/dnd-wiki/_pages/reckonfear.md

 **Trip.** In place of 1 physical attack, you can attempt to trip a creature of your size or smaller within your reach.
 Make a Brawn check with difficulty based on its DR.

-**Improvise.** Take an action that is not listed here, at the Arbiter's discretion.
+**Improvise.** Take an action that is not listed here, at the Reckoner's discretion.

 ## Sleights
 There is a number of things you can do that don't count as a full action, detailed below.
 You can only use one Sleight in a given turn.